arnbme/nyckelharpa/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="help"></a>
 ## 13. Get Help, report an issue, and contact information
 * Use the HE Community's Nyckelharpa forum to request assistance, or to report an issue.
-Direct private messages to user @arnbme
+Direct private messages to user @arnb

 [:arrow_up_small: Back to top](#top)